 NOTE: The Project Narrative must include sections A-C below.
-The Project Narrative is limited to no more than twelve (12) typewritten, single spaced 8.5x11-inch pages (a page is one side of a piece of paper) including the executive summary, but not the cover page.
+The Project Narrative (covering sections A-C below) is limited to no more than thirteen (13) typewritten, single spaced 8.5x11-inch pages (a page is one side of a piece of paper) including the cover page and executive summary.
 Pages should be consecutively numbered for ease of reading.
 It is recommended that applicants use a standard 12-point type with 1-inch margins.
 While these guidelines establish the minimum type size recommended, applicants are advised that readability is of paramount importance and should take precedence in selection of an appropriate font for use in the Project Narrative.

-Additional pages beyond the 12 page limit will not be considered.
-The Project Narrative will be reviewed up to the equivalent of the 12 page single-spaced page limit; excess pages will not be reviewed.
-Supporting materials, which are limited to no more than a cover page, biographical sketches, letters of support, and full resumes as described below, are not included within the page limit.
+Additional pages beyond the 13 page limit will not be considered.
+Supporting materials, which are limited to no more than biographical sketches, letters of support, and full resumes as described below, are not included within the page limit.